You can tell hackers are clever when they start to use the things you trust the most to exploit you.

 Phishing attacks at their core are not about technology.
 They’re about social engineering.
 They’re about taking advantage of human tendencies.
 So, whether it’s trying to get you to wipe a hair off your screen, or using deceptive links or tricking you while you read the morning news, hackers will never stop exploiting human nature.

 Preventing phishing by expecting humans to not be human is asking a lot.
-Phishing attacks may be about manipulating human behavior, by stop phishing attacks requires technology.
+Phishing attacks may be about manipulating human behavior, but to stop phishing attacks one requires anti-phishing technology.
 Learn how PhishProtection’s Advanced Threat Defense can keep your humans from being phished.